The new metronom 2.0 sets the Analog conversion into a new era with the Philips R2R converter TDA1540.

-Thanks to its PC streaming, other digital playback devices are completely obsolete with the usual delta-sigma converters.
+Thanks to its USB streaming, other digital playback devices with conventional delta-sigma converters are no longer needed.

 • Channel isolated double mono